 Generally, it is advisable to shut down a MacBook computer when storing it.
 However, the length or duration of the storage period also plays a major role in determining whether or not to shut down a MacBook computer.
 If you intend to store your computer for a few hours, not up to 36 hours, you may not need to shut down the MacBook.

 On the other hand, it is advisable to shut the computer down completely if you intend to store it for 36 hours or more.
 Shutting it down, in this case, will help save the battery life and lifespan.
 It also helps you optimize its operation, ensuring that the computer runs optimally the next time you use it.

-See our post: 5 Best Macbook for Kids in 2021 [Buyers Guide]
+See our post: 5 Best Macbook for Kids [Buyers Guide]

 Another important point that you should bear in mind while storing your MacBook is the temperature of the storage area.
 Temperature plays an important role in ensuring that a computer works efficiently.
 Thus, storing your computer within the temperature of 50 and 90 degrees Celsius, as anything below or above these two temperatures, can be detrimental to the operation of the computer.

 The difference between shut down and sleep mode on Mac

 There are lots of differences between these two power states when dealing with a Mac computer.
 The difference between these two power states ranges from functionality, power consumption, and many more.
 Below are some of the differences between the shutdown modes and sleep mode on Mac computers.

 When you sleep your Mac computer, it stops all the processes and applications on the computer from running and transfers their memory to the RAM of the computer.
 Thus, only the RAM draws energy from the computer battery while other hardware such as hard disk, and the rest are switched off.
 This helps save the computer’s battery and allows maintenance tasks to run even when not in use.